CletsyMedia/simple_shell/README.md

 ## Disclaimer

-In other to verify that the simple_shell is working in line with the ALX project requirement, test all edge cases by following the readme in the [TEST_SUITE](./TEST_SUITE) or follow this steps;
+As you wander through the tapestry of this digital ballet, where the language of code waltzes with the dreams of ALX, let us unveil the grace of our simple_shell in accordance with the project's sacred rhythm.
+To test its mettle, follow the celestial guidance within the [TEST_SUITE](./TEST_SUITE) or heed these verses;

-- Clone this repo into your simple_shell directory
+- Clone this repository into your simple_shell's sacred sanctuary

 ```sh
 git clone https://github.com/Fuzzworth/alx_test_suite.git
 ```

-- Move the simple_shell_project directory to your simple_shell directory, renaming as TEST_SUITE
+- As the stars align, move the 'simple_shell_project' constellation into your humble realm, renaming it as TEST_SUITE,

 ```sh
 mv alx_test_suite/simple_shell_project TEST_SUITE
 ```

-- Navigate into the TEST_SUITE directory
+- Venture forth, step into the hallowed TEST_SUITE directory, where secrets and trials await

 ```sh
 cd TEST_SUITE
 ```

-- Make them executable
+- With a touch of magic, breathe life into the scripts, making them executable.

 ```sh
 chmod +x checker.bash runchecker.bash
 ```

-- Move runchecker.bash to your simple_shell directory.
+- Assemble the instruments, relocate 'runchecker.bash' to your simple_shell's abode.

 ```sh
 mv runchecker.bash ../runchecker.bash
 ```

-- Navigate back to simple_shell.
+- Return to the realm of simple_shell you know, guided by the celestial map.

  ```sh
  cd ..
  ```

-- Remove the residual files.
+- Cast aside remnants of the past, erase the echoes of `alx_test_suite`.

 ```sh
 rm -rf alx_test_suite
 ```

-- To run the whole suite from task 1 - 16 at once.
+- To orchestrate a symphony of challenges, invoke the full suite, from task 1 to 16, in harmonious unison.

 ```sh
 ./runchecker.bash